dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_fss.rst

 Nonlinear Solver Model
 ---------------------------

-D-Wave's NL solver can efficiently encode an FSS problem by taking advantage of a list variable (:class:`~dwave.optimization.symbols.ListVariable`) that encodes an ordering of the jobs.
+D-Wave's nonlinear solver can efficiently encode an FSS problem by taking advantage of a list variable (:class:`~dwave.optimization.symbols.ListVariable`) that encodes an ordering of the jobs.
 This variable eliminates the need for both the quadratic number of binary variables representing job orders and constraints